writethedocs/www/docs/conf/na/2015/news/videos-forum-eu-cfp.md

 don't forget that we have a [European conference](http://www.writethedocs.org/conf/eu/2015/) as well.
 Join us in Prague at the end of August.

-The [Call for Proposals](http://www.writethedocs.org/conf/eu/2015/cfp/) ends tomorrow, and early bird tickets are already sold out.
+The [Call for Proposals](http://www.writethedocs.org/conf/eu/2015/cfp/) ends today, and early bird tickets are already sold out.
-We expect this event to sell out also, so don't wait to buy tickets.
+We expect this event to sell out also, so don't wait to submit a talk or buy tickets.

 ## Write the Docs Forum